R&D Tax Credit Guide for the Printing Industry | Kene Partners

 Any printing firm that can prove the following is able to claim R&D tax relief with HMRC:

-- An attempt to make advancement in science or technology
+- An attempt to make advancements in science or technology

 - The project was designed to overcome an element of industry uncertainty

 - The project could not have been carried out readily by competent professionals/industry experts

 Small and large printing firms can apply for R&D tax credits, based on their number of employees, turnover, or balance sheet total: